-The causes and treatment of the intellectually disabled individual with attention given to the special psychological problems of this group.
+3 credits The causes and treatment of the intellectually disabled individual with attention given to the special psychological problems of this group.
 The social issues involved in the prevention and treatment of intellectual disabilities will be presented.
 Required of all special education teacher candidates.
-Prerequisite: EDUC 3203; Acceptance into Lock 1, GPA 2.5.
+Prerequisite: Acceptance into Lock 1, GPA 2.5.
 (Spring, Odd Years)

 EDUC 3253.
-Methods of Teaching Mild to Moderate Intellectually Disabled in the Content Areas With Field Experience
+Methods of Teaching Mild to Moderate Intellectually Disabled in the Content Areas With Field Experience 3 credits

 Materials, methods, curriculum development, and writing specific objectives for students with mild intellectual disabilities.
 Also practical instructional strategies in self-help skills.
 A 36-hour field experience is also a required component of this course.
 Required of all special education teacher candidates.
 Elective for regular education teacher candidates.
-Prerequisites: EDUC 3203, EDU 3243, EDUC 4233.
-Acceptance into Lock 1, GPA 2.5.
+Prerequisite: Acceptance into Lock 1.
 (Fall, Odd Years)

 EDUC 3273.
 Methods of Teaching Middle and Secondary School Reading/Field Experience 3 credits Methods of improving knowledge and skills in the secondary content areas by implementing strategies that use and develop language literacy skills (reading, writing, speaking, listening) in the middle or secondary school setting.
 Included in this course will be 36 hours of field-placement experience.
-Included in this course will be 36 hours of field-placement experience.
 Required of all secondary and P-12 teacher candidates.
 Prerequisite: Acceptance into Lock 1, GPA 2.5.
 (Fall)